Aegean Airlines Airbus A320-200 Economy Class, Rhodes to Thessaloniki

 Rhodes Airport (by airfurt.net)

-When boarding, we were able to take a quick look at the illuminated cockpit of the A320 from both the outside and the inside.
-Really impressive!
+Upon boarding, we were able to catch a glimpse of the illuminated cockpit of the A320, both from the outside and the inside.
+Truly impressive!

 Cockpit A320-200 (by airfurt.net)